pawelmaslanka/SDKLT/README.md

+## This is the ONF maintained fork of SDKLT for use in [Stratum](https://github.com/opennetworkinglab/stratum)

+### List of changes

+ - Port Kernel modules to Kernel version 4.9 and 4.14

+ - Fix Makefile

+ - Fix action `ACTION_REDIRECT_TO_PORT` in table `FP_ING_POLICY_TEMPLATE`

+ - Increase default thread stack size from 16K (4K in some cases) to 512K

+ - Attach a BPF filter to ignore tx packets from other applications

+ - Fix various double-free errors, memory leaks and race conditions

 # SDKLT
 SDKLT (Logical Table Software Development Kit) is a new, powerful, and feature rich Software Development Kit for Broadcom switches.
 SDKLT provides a new approach to switch configuration using [Logical Tables](https://github.com/Broadcom-Network-Switching-Software/SDKLT/wiki/What-is-a-Logical-Table%3F).
 The [Wiki](https://github.com/Broadcom-Network-Switching-Software/SDKLT/wiki) provides an [overview](https://github.com/Broadcom-Network-Switching-Software/SDKLT/wiki/Architecture-Overview) of SDKLT usage and its achitecture.
 An architectural feature summary can be found [here](https://github.com/Broadcom-Network-Switching-Software/SDKLT/wiki/Architecture-Feature-Summary).